 Jesse’s commentary on military and Veterans’ issues have also been featured in The New York Times, USA Today, The Chicago Tribune, Corporate Legal Times, The Daily Journal, Lawyers Weekly USA, The Baltimore Sun and on Military.com.

-Jesse is a decorated Infantry officer whose military career has spanned nearly 23 years.
-He is currently assigned as the Deputy Joint Operations Officer for the California National Guard, which is the largest national guard force in the United States with nearly 23,000 soldiers and airmen.
-Jesse has served in a number of other key leadership assignments including as commander of the 1-18th Cavalry Squadron (2012-2014) and Operations Officer for the 79th Infantry Brigade Combat Team (2010-2012).
+Jesse is a decorated Infantry officer whose military career has spanned nearly 25 years.
+He is currently assigned as the Executive Officer for the California Army National Guard, a two-star general officer command with over 16,000 assigned soldiers.
+Jesse has served in a number of other key leadership assignments including commander of the 1-18th Cavalry Squadron (2012-2014), Operations Officer for the 79th Infantry Brigade Combat Team (2010-2012), and Deputy Joint Operations Officer for the California National Guard (2014-2015), which is the largest National Guard force in the United States with nearly 23,000 soldiers and airmen.

 Jesse is what is known as a "Citizen Soldier."
 This means that his military duties come in addition to those of his civilian career and family responsibilities.
 Jesse joined the Army as an enlisted soldier and later was commissioned as an Infantry officer after attending Officer Candidate School.
 During his military career, Jesse has served as a key leader during a number of contingency operations and state emergencies.
 Following the events of 9/11, Jesse's infantry unit was mobilized in support of Operation Enduring Freedom and he commanded a 160-man rifle company in Kuwait for six months.

+Jesse is a graduate of the prestigious U.S. Army War College.
+The War College’s mission is to prepare senior military and civilian leaders for the responsibilities of strategic leadership and the role of landpower in achieving national security objectives.
+In 2001, Jesse deployed to the Middle East as the commander of an enhanced rifle company conducting security force missions for ARCENT.
 In 2005, Jesse deployed to New Orleans following Hurricane Katrina as part of the military relief effort serving as the operations officer for Joint Task Force - California.
 In 2007, Jesse deployed to San Diego at the onset of the Southern California wildfires serving on the primary staff of a Brigade sized task force made up of over 2,200 Soldiers and Airmen.
 In December 2009, Jesse's unit returned from a one-year deployment to the Balkans where it conducted peace enforcement operations as part of the NATO-led Kosovo Force.
-During the mission, Jesse served as the executive officer and second-in-command of an infantry battalion task force.
+During the mission, Jesse served as the executive officer and second-in-command of an Infantry battalion task force.